lafesa/machine/weekly report.md

 This deals with information of user's and item's.  </br>
 Example: Content-based system which make recommendation using user's profile and item features.</br>
 In this we assume that the user's interest of the past can be future interest.  </br>                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        </br>2.
 User-item interactions
- This deals with information such as sales, which product needed more by user.
+ This deals with information such as sales, which product needed more by user.</br>
  Example:Collaborative filters in this we assume that interest of one user's also can be interest of other's. </br>
  To minimize the challenge of recommender types we can use hybrid system which combine all type of recommender.</br>
                                                                                                                                       collaborative filters achieve this goals by using two method which are memory-based,model-based</br>